Sawmonabo/HousePricePrediction/README.md

 ## Regression Model Implementations

-For only our linear regression models I used three different methods including scaling, a combinations function, and a polynomial features function.
+<p>For only our linear regression models I used three different methods including scaling, a combinations function, and a polynomial features function.
 I scaled the data to standardize the variables for polynomial or interaction terms used, to avoid multicollinearity.
 A combination’s function was implemented to try all possible combinations of feature variables to find the best and lowest MSE score.
 To find the best model for regression I used sklearn’s “Polynomial Features” function which creates an interaction between the feature variables as well as raises each variable to the selected power, in my case 3.
 We set our Polynomial function to raise the variables to the 2nd with respect to the combinations function.

 ```js
 {